 Samsung Galaxy S10 will include the company's own Exynos chip in certain markets, as it did for the S9 in Europe with the Exynos 9810 this year.

-This designated portion of the processor will handle all of the AI-related tasks, leaving the main processor unburdened.
-This separation should speed-up a whole slew of common smartphone tasks, like opening applications, playing resource-intensive video games, and taking photographs and videos.
+Separating the AI functionality from the main CPU should speed-up a whole slew of everyday smartphone tasks, like opening applications, playing resource-intensive video games, and taking photographs and videos.